 Due to the size limit of the flash memory, the switch supports only two operation code files.
 However, you can have as many diagnostic code files and configuration files as available flash memory space allows.
-The switch has a total of 128 Mbytes of flash memory for system files.
+The available flash memory can be checked by using the dir command.